evkx/evkx.github.io/content/models/leapmotor/c10/c10_69kwh_rwd/_index.md

 ## Interior

-The interior of the Leapmotor C10 69kWh RWD is designed with a minimalistic aesthetic, featuring medium-quality materials throughout.
+The interior of the Leapmotor C10 69kWh RWD is minimalistic, featuring high-quality materials in several areas instead of hard plastic.
 The split-level center console separates the driver and passenger, offering convenient storage options and enhanced functionality.
+You can choose between several interior designs.

 ### Seats